+\Ar Because of the distance of this very abstract theory from computing and because of the peril of potential (and in some cases actual) over-abstraction.
+There is also the hammer-and-nail phenomenon: ``For a person with a hammer, everything looks like a nail.''

-\begin{q} \textbf{Quisani \footnote{A former student of the second author and our frequent interlocutor.}: } You don't mean that category theory itself is an over-abstraction.
+\Qn You don't mean that category theory itself is an over-abstraction.

-\textbf{Authors \footnote{Speaking one at a time}: } No, we don't.
-But category theory may be a convenient tool for the over-abstracter.
-As Seneca the Younger said in the first century, ``gladius neminem occidit: occidentis telum est,'' that is ``a sword kills nobody; it is a tool of the killer.'' \end{q}
+\Ar No, we don't.
+As Seneca the Younger said in the first century, ``gladius neminem occidit: occidentis telum est,'' that is ``a sword kills nobody; it is a tool of the killer.''